Gene Therapy Manufacturing

 Challenges in Manufacturing Lentiviral Vectors for in vivo Gene Therapy

-Robert Tona, PhD, Scientist, In Vivo Process Development, Kite Pharma , Scientist , In Vivo Process Development , Kite Pharma
+Robert Tona, MS, Scientist, In Vivo Process Development, Kite Pharma , Scientist , In Vivo Process Development , Kite Pharma

 Transfection Complex Acid Quenching